-- Goods, services, contract works and other supplies are properly procured to meet the needs of the Council; - Value for money is achieved in the procurement process; - The procurement process is high quality, clear, open and transparent; - Compliance with relevant legislation and guidance is achieved; - Procurement Principles are defined; - The procurement process is as straightforward as possible for the Council and potential suppliers and raises supplier awareness; - There is consistency in approach which includes standard documented procurement procedures utilised by officers who have undertaken training on the Procurement Policy and Procedures; - Sustainability and social value considerations in procurement activities is maximised within the procurement processes; - Procurement is undertaken in a professional manner which seeks to share best practice and includes participation in the Local Government Procurement Group; and - The processes focus on continuous improvement in terms of quality, effectiveness and efficiency; identifies opportunities for collaborative working between Council departments and with other Councils; and which continually seeks to improve the way in which the Council's procurement function and processes operate.
+- (i) Goods, services, contract works and other supplies are properly procured to meet the needs of the Council; - (ii) Value for money is achieved in the procurement process; - (iii) The procurement process is high quality, clear, open and transparent; - (iv) Compliance with relevant legislation and guidance is achieved; - (v) Procurement Principles are defined; - (vi) The procurement process is as straightforward as possible for the Council and potential suppliers and raises supplier awareness; - (vii) There is consistency in approach which includes standard documented procurement procedures utilised by officers who have undertaken training on the Procurement Policy and Procedures; - (viii) Responsible Procurement including sustainability and social value considerations in procurement activities is considered within procurement processes; - (ix) Procurement is undertaken in a professional manner which seeks to share best practice and includes participation in the Local Government Procurement Group; - (x) The processes focus on continuous improvement in terms of quality, effectiveness and efficiency; identifies opportunities for collaborative working between Council departments and with other Councils; and which continually seeks to improve the way in which the Council's procurement function and processes operate.

-These objectives are consistent with the shared values and principles of the Community Plan which promote Openness, Accountability and Transparency; Equality, Inclusivity and Diversity; Sustainability and Continuous Improvement.
+These objectives are consistent with the shared values and principles of the Community Plan which promote Openness, Accountability and Transparency; Equality, Inclusivity and Diversity; Sustainability, Social Value and Continuous Improvement.